Learn how to identify the innovative potential within your own research.

 Get to know the options that you have to bring your inventions to the market and generate money with it.

 Develop your idea or invention towards a real innovation with the help of experts.

 Get in touch with successful founders of life science companies and find out about the challenges they faced – and how they solved them.

 Focus on your idea.
 Don't worry about finances.
-Accommodation, travel and workshop costs are covered for all selected participants.
+Accommodation costs are covered for all selected participants.